-For the year ended December 31, 2021, we had direct written premiums of \$71.1 million, net premiums earned of \$53.9 million, and net earnings of \$4.1 million.
-For the year ended December 31, 2020, we had direct premiums written of \$59.0 million, net premiums earned of \$49.7 million, and net earnings of \$3.5 million.
+For the year ended December 31, 2022, we had direct written premiums of \$82.7 million, net premiums earned of \$69.1 million, and net loss of \$0.6 million.
+For the year ended December 31, 2021, we had direct premiums written of \$71.1 million, net premiums earned of \$53.9 million, and net earnings of \$4.1 million.
+At December 31, 2022, we had total assets of \$192.2 million and equity of \$60.4 million.
 At December 31, 2021, we had total assets of \$200.0 million and equity of \$74.7 million.
-At December 31, 2020, we had total assets of \$183.9 million and equity of \$72.7 million.

-We are an "emerging growth company" as defined in the JOBS Act, and we may take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies" including, but not limited to: not required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act; reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements; exemptions from the requirements of holding an annual non-binding advisory vote on executive compensation and nonbinding stockholder approval of any golden parachute payments not previously approved.
+As of December 31, 2022, we are an "emerging growth company" as defined in the JOBS Act, and we have taken advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not applicable to "emerging growth companies" including, but not limited to: not required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act; reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements; exemptions from the requirements of holding an annual non-binding advisory vote on executive compensation and nonbinding stockholder approval of any golden parachute payments not previously approved.
+Our status as an "emerging growth company" ends following the filing of this Annual Report on Form 10-K.